tapquo/appnima.docs/readme.md

     http://api.appnima.com/user/{{resource}}

-Remember all requests to App/nima should be identified by your application `KEY` or `ACCESS_TOKEN` of user.
+Remember all requests to App/nima should be identified by your `Appnima.key` or key pair `client` and `secret`.
 So, the first parameter is the type of request (GET, POST, UPDATE, DELETE …) and the second the name of resource.

 *Example*